eyeframe/IBMHackathon/README.md

 for instructions on how to use slack and its various commands , view the link below

 [Instructions](https://github.com/eyeframe/IBMHackathon/blob/master/instructions.txt)

+(If the slack commands aren't working , it is due to the server running the slack API being down)

 In case of any issues , feel free to contact us :